Check if your firm…

 You’ll need to amend your systems and procedures to make sure that, unless an exemption applies, such personal data is deleted.

-Read more in section 4 of the Anti-money laundering guidance for the legal sector.
+Read more in section 4 of the anti-money laundering guidance for the legal sector.

 As well as CDD measures, regulation 33(1) sets out a list of circumstances in which enhanced due diligence (EDD) measures must be applied.
 It includes any transaction or business relationship involving:

 Regulation 33(6) also sets out a list of factors that you must consider when assessing whether there’s a higher risk of money laundering present.
-However, the presence of one or more of these factors does not automatically mean that it’s a higher risk situation.

 Even where a client is not based in a high-risk third country you must still consider the individual money laundering and terrorist financing risks posed by that client and matter.